flybywiresim/website/src/posts/features-and-projects.md

 [Stored Waypoints Guide](https://docs.flybywiresim.com/pilots-corner/advanced-guides/data-management/)

 ### flyPadOS v3
-We have been working hard on a new version of the flyPad to include many additional requested features.
-To mention a few we will have a beautiful new design, better navigation handling remembering previously visited tabs and input fields, ability to pin charts, checklists, enhanced pushback features, and much more.
+We have been working hard on a new version of the flyPad featuring a beautiful new design and many additional requested features.

+- Better navigation handling remembering previously visited tabs and input fields
+- Ability to pin charts
+- Checklists
+- Enhanced pushback features
+- and much more!

+Below is a preview of the upcoming update.
+(Work in progress and final layout may look different.)

 ![efb-checklist](/img/notam-images/march2022/efb-checklist.png)